BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

 More notably, Paul can decide never to reveal his CID, in which case it is at least somewhat difficult for anyone else to prove that Paul is a member of the group.

-Mind you, because the tree is partially redacted, and because no particular attempt has been made to prevent correlation, it's possible that identifiers in the Envelope could be guessed (though someone would have to know a precise identifier to look for, which shouldn't occur if Paul has practiced proper ID hygeine).
+Mind you, because the tree is partially redacted, and because no particular attempt has been made to prevent correlation, it's possible that identifiers in the envelope could be guessed (though someone would have to know a precise identifier to look for, which shouldn't occur if Paul has practiced proper ID hygeine).
 There are several ways this could be prevented.
 They all require Blockchain Commons to provide additional information to Paul, increasing the communication requirements (and thus potentially impacting privacy), but they add strong non-correlation defenses.

 1.)
-Blockchain Commons could choose to fully redact the Envelope, publishing only a top-level hash.
+Blockchain Commons could choose to fully redact the envelope, publishing only a top-level hash.
 They would then supply Paul with a path to his lower-level hash by partially redacting the tree when he supplied them with his CID.
-Paul could then prove his presence in the Envelope with his digest and that path.
+Paul could then prove his presence in the envelope with his digest and that path.
 If that path were to be more widely released, there would be the same correlation problems, but obviously they'd be lesser because it probably would never be widely published.

 2.)
-Alternatively, Blockchain Commons could restructure the Envelope so that every 5 or 10 or 20 CIDs were placed in a subenvelope.
+Alternatively, Blockchain Commons could restructure the envelope so that every 5 or 10 or 20 CIDs were placed in a subenvelope.
 Their publicly published proof would only show the hashes of these subenvelopes, which will be relatively impossible to correlate.
 Paul would then be able to request a path to his own subenvelope.
 Even if this path were more widely released, there would only be a possibility of correlation for the other CIDs that happen to be in that subenvelope.
 (This example is shown in the next use case.)

 3.)
-Finally, Blockchain Commons could choose to salt every CID in the Envelope.
+Finally, Blockchain Commons could choose to salt every CID in the envelope.
 They would then have to supply Paul with his salt.
-(The twin limitations here are that salting everything dramatically increases the size of the Envelope and that Paul then has a piece of data that he can't lose).
+(The twin limitations here are that salting everything dramatically increases the size of the envelope and that Paul then has a piece of data that he can't lose).

 ### 6. Paul Proves Proficiency with Improved Privacy [Herd Privacy with Non-Correlation]

 * **Use Case:** Blockchain Commons wants to improve the herd privacy of its test takers by reducing correlation.
 * **Independence Benefits:** Though Paul will have to engage in additional back-and-forth with Blockchain Commons to receive a proof, once he has it in hand, he has total independence in the control of his credential, just as with simpler use cases.
 * **Privacy Benefits:** Through a better structure for an envelope, fewer low-level hashes are revealed, making it much harder to "guess" the source of any hash.
-This is a largely administrative process that requires good Envelope design on the part of an issue.
+This is a largely administrative process that requires good envelope design on the part of an issue.

-Blockchain Commons is aware of the correlation possibilities in their test-result Envelopes.
-They choose a middle road to dramatically reduce correlation: they store every 5 CIDs in a separate sub-Envelope.
+Blockchain Commons is aware of the correlation possibilities in their test-result envelopes.
+They choose a middle road to dramatically reduce correlation: they store every 5 CIDs in a separate sub-envelope.
 (A real-life example might instead have clumps of 10 or 20 CIDs, but again this one is reduced in size to make it manageable.)
 Paul will then be able to request a path to his specific envelope, which he can combine with an assertion and the published top-level hashes of the envelope to, once more, show his participation.
 However the published hashes, which just contain the subenvelope, are more-or-less impossible to correlate.

 The envelope of certifications is bundled in a new, hierarchical manner:
 ```